ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Results

+\paragraph{Power of scale.} We empirically analyze how increasing the backbone LM size affects \ours~performance.
+Figure~\ref{fig:powerofscale} summarizes the performance of Adapter, \ours, prompt tuning (PT), and fully fine-tuned (FT) models vs. LM sizes on three SuperGLUE datasets.\footnote{We could not finetune T5-XL under the same computational constraints as the other baselines, so we do not report the fine-tuning with T5-XL performance. }

+\ours~largely benefits from backbone LM size increase.
+This is aligned with the finding of \citet{lester-etal-2021-power} that show prompt tuning is particularly effective when the backbone LM is larger.
+Moreover, \ours~matches fully fine-tuned models even with T5-base or T5-large.
+This is in contrast to prompt tuning methods that suffers when the backbone LM is smaller.
+Furthermore, \ours~performs on par with or outperforming Adapter with T5-3B, while updating 37 times less parameters.

-We compare different variants of \ours~to see the effect of each of the design choices.
-We ablate \ours~with (a) {\it no target}, which neither initializes nor adds target task prompts in \Eref{eq:final_soft}, to assess the feasibility of adapting to a new task by only interpolating pre-trained source prompts; (b) {\it no attention}, which removes the learned attention layers and gives the constant score $a_j = 1 / t$ to all source prompts in \Eref{eq:soft_max}; (c) {\it single prompt}, which uses only a single source prompt in \Eref{eq:final_soft} to assess the effect of transferring knowledge from multiple tasks; and (d) {\it no prior transfer}, which does not transfer attention generator weights from source tasks.
-The ablations are mainly conducted on the top of the single-task model (\ours-ST), and we conduct ablation (d) on \ours-MT, as well.
-We sample three tasks---BoolQ, NewsQA and WinoGrande---for the ablation studies.
+\paragraph{Ablation studies.} We compare different variants of \ours~to see the effect of each of the design choices.\footnote{The ablations are mainly conducted over BoolQ, NewsQA and WinoGrande.} We ablate \ours~with (a) {\it no target}, which neither initializes nor adds target task prompts in \Eref{eq:final_soft}, to assess the feasibility of adapting to a new task by only interpolating pre-trained source prompts; (b) {\it no attention}, which gives constant score $a_j = 1 / t$ to all source prompts in \Eref{eq:soft_max}, discarding attentions; (c) {\it single prompt}, which uses only a single source prompt to assess the effect of transferring knowledge from multiple tasks. {Single prompt ablation is similar to SPoT except that instead of using source prompts for initialization and updating the source prompt parameters during training, we keep the source prompt intact while updating the target task prompt and interpolate the source and target prompts. }